Reviewed by: Brandon Brown

 - Other structural components

 Some home buyers may be willing to live with defects that others are not.
-You also need to consider the value of repairs against the possibility of losing the buyer.
-If there are minor issues, such as peeling paint or an ungrounded electrical outlet that needs to be replaced, it’s worth your time and money to pay for the repairs and save the sale.
+You also need to consider the value of repairs against the possibility of losing the prospective buyer.
+If there are minor issues, such as peeling paint or an ungrounded electrical outlet that needs to be replaced, it’s worth your time and money to pay for the repairs and save the sale as opposed to pivoting to quickly find a backup offer.

 Unfortunately, fixing other problems might be out of your price range.
 Major defects to the foundation, roof, electrical system, furnace, or plumbing can cost thousands of dollars to remedy.
 However, it’s unlikely you’ll be able to sell the property without a drastic reduction in price if they aren’t rectified.

-A house that is contingent can quickly turn into a house without an offer.
+A home with contingent status can quickly turn into a house without an offer.
 When you’re selling your home, you don’t want to stumble off the course because of an issue that’s out of your control.
-Instead of navigating the typical real estate contract, sell your home with FlipSplit.
+Instead of navigating the typical home buying and selling process with a real estate agent, sell your home with FlipSplit.

 - Realtor.com.
 What is a Contingent Offer?
 What it Means When Buying a Home. https://www.realtor.com/advice/buy/what-is-a-contingent-offer/